dbos-inc/dbos-docs/docs/python/reference/decorators.md

     This list should be in the form host1:port1,host2:port2,...
   - `group.id`: A unique string that identifies the consumer group this consumer belongs to.
 - `topics`: a list of Kafka topics to subscribe to
+- `in_order`: If true, messages will be processed sequentially in offset order.

 **Example**
 ```python